What is the all-around shoe of trail running legend Kilian Jornet like in real life?

 Conclusion

 The NNormal Tomir 2.0 is a true all-rounder that excels on various surfaces and distances.
-The combination of comfort, grip and durability makes it an excellent choice for trail runners looking for versatility.
-The only caveat is the fit for runners with large feet, where the available sizes are not always ideal.
-Nevertheless, the Tomir 2.0 remains a top choice for those looking for a reliable and robust trail shoe.
+The combination of comfort, grip, and durability makes it an excellent choice for trail runners seeking versatility.
+The only caveat is the fit for runners with large feet, where the available sizes aren't always ideal.
+Nevertheless, the Tomir 2.0 remains a top choice for anyone looking for a reliable and robust trail shoe.

-Whether you’re training in the mountains, running a long ultra or tackling varying terrain, the Tomir 2.0 delivers consistent performance.
-The combination of traction, cushioning and durability makes this shoe suitable for both beginners and experienced trail runners.
+Whether you're training in the mountains, running a long ultra, or tackling varying terrain, the Tomir 2.0 delivers consistent performance.
+Thanks to its combination of grip, cushioning, and durability, this shoe is suitable for both beginners and experienced trail runners.
 If NNormal adds more intermediate sizes in the future, the Tomir series could become even more accessible.
 For now, it remains a solid choice for anyone looking for a versatile and durable trail shoe.